mollieswenson/mollieswenson/README.md

 # FoodTruck API

-This single-page html [API documentation](https://mollieswenson.github.io/slate/) includes Node (JavaScript), Python, and cURL code samples for all GET, POST, PUT, and DELETE API operations, as well as info on authentication, errors, and an overview.
+This single-page html [API documentation](https://mollieswenson.github.io/slate/) includes Node (JavaScript), Python, and cURL code samples for all GET, POST, PUT, and DELETE API operations, as well as information on authentication, errors, and an overview.
 It is written in Markdown and published using Slate.

 I wrote the code for the FoodTruck API as part of a course on API development!
 It uses Node with Express and MongoDB.
 See the [code on GitHub](https://github.com/mollieswenson/foodtruck-api).